jaffarkeikei/jaffarkeikei/README.md

 🔹 Contribute to open-source projects that have a significant impact on the community.

-🔹 Explore the field of Artificial Intelligence / Machine Learning and their interaction with the systems programming.
+🔹 Explore the field of Artificial Intelligence / Machine Learning and their interaction with systems programming.

 🔹 Improve my problem-solving skills by solving complex algorithms and data structure problems.